Tap-Payments/Pay-Button-Android/README.md

         operator.put("publicKey","publickKeyValue")
         operator.put("hashString","hashstringValue")
       ```
+ # scope:
+  - Definition: The scope of the current charge.
+  - Type: string (optional)
+  - values:
+     - charge :
+        - Definition: The scope/intention of the current order to charge the customer.
+Default
+     - authorize :
+        - Definition: The scope/intention of the current order to authorize an amount from the customer.
+  - Example:
+      ```kotlin
+        val configuration = LinkedHashMap<String,Any>()
+        configuration.put("scope","charge")

+      ```

 ## order:
   - Definition:This defined the details of the order that you are trying to purchase, in which you need to specify some details like the id, amount, currency ...